emilianoyoung/ai/_posts/_archive/2019-12-06-facebooks-new-card-playing-bot-shows-ai-can-work-with-others.md

         width: 578
         height: 289
   - title: "With Hanabi-playing bot, Facebook AI reaches a milestone in cooperative AI"
-    excerpt: "Facebook AI, the social media giant’s artificial intelligence research division, announced today that it has met a milestone in the creation of a bot that can play Hanabi, a cooperative card ..."
+    excerpt: "Facebook AI, the social media giant’s artificial intelligence research division, announced today that it has met a milestone in the creation of a bot that can play Hanabi, a cooperative card game involving imperfect information, with near-perfect results."
-    publishedDateTime: 2019-12-06T17:13:00Z
+    publishedDateTime: 2019-12-06T17:09:00Z
     sourceUrl: https://siliconangle.com/2019/12/06/facebook-ai-reaches-milestone-cooperative-ai-hanabi-playing-bot/
     type: article
     provider: